S-mishina/p_terraformer/README.md

-# terrafomrmer-python-wrapper
+# p_terraformer

-A python wrapper for Terraformer.
+p_terraformer is a CLI that extends terraformer.

-## support
+## support platform

 The following environments are supported